-On September 26, 1997, we acquired by merger the California corporation StemCells, Inc., currently StemCells California, Inc., in exchange for 1,320,691 shares of our common stock and options and warrants for the purchase of 259,296 common shares.
+On September 26, 1997, we acquired by merger StemCells, Inc. (now StemCells California, Inc.), a California corporation, in exchange for 1,320,691 shares of our common stock and options and warrants for the purchase of 259,296 common shares.
 Simultaneously with the acquisition, its President, Richard M. Rose, M.D., became our President, Chief Executive Officer and a director, and Irving L. Weissman, M.D., a founder of the California corporation, became a member of our board of directors.
 We, as the sole stockholder of our subsidiary, voted on February 23, 2000, to amend its Certificate of Incorporation to change its name to StemCells California, Inc.